-5.2 S&P have recently affirmed the UK's sovereign rating but have changed the outlook from 'Stable' to 'Negative'.
-Whilst the UK's sovereign rating remains at AAA, there is a possibility that it will be downgraded in the future.
-Due to the low credit ratings of many foreign institutions, like many other local authorities across the country, if the UK's sovereign rating was downgraded and the Council was unable to invest in counterparties whose parent company is registered in the UK, its counterparty list would be greatly reduced.
+5.2 S&P have downgraded the UK's sovereign rating to AA+.
 Therefore, to ensure the continued use of UK institutions that fall within our investment criteria, the country sovereign rating limits exclude the UK.
 The limit will therefore remain at £20 million for all counterparties where the parent company is registered in the UK.

-- £20 million is approximately 4.5% of the authority's estimated 2013/2014 gross revenue expenditure of £433m. £5m is slightly more than 1% of the estimated gross revenue expenditure. - 5.4 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society
+- 5.3 Where the parent company of a bank is not registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1 but that bank's UK operations are ring-fenced to the UK (as is the case for Santander UK), if these banks are included in the counterparty list they will have a counterparty limit of £20 million. - 5.4 £20 million is approximately 4.5% of the authority's estimated 2013/2014 gross revenue expenditure of £433m. £5m is slightly more than 1% of the estimated gross revenue expenditure. - 5.5 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society